-- Q&A – a 1-hour Q&A session with our speakers, originally broadcast live in October 2020.
-“Shape The Debate” is your opportunity to hear our experts answering attendee questions on both the pre-recorded content and general day to day Immigration Law issues
+- Q&A – join our live “Shape The Debate” Q&A with the speakers.
+This is your opportunity to hear our experts answering attendee questions on both the pre-recorded content and general day to day Immigration Law issues

-- LAW2020 Online: Immigration online exhibition – you can gain additional hours of CPD, including a choice of webinar from our Distance Learning catalogue worth £35 +VAT.
+- LAW2020 Online: Immigration – chance to gain additional hours of CPD, including a choice of webinar from our Webinar Learning Library worth £35+VAT

 Education sessions include:-